03TarunThakur09/curelink_bot/README.md

 - **Empathetic Response Generation**: Produces concise, compassionate responses tailored to the patient’s communication style.
 ## Project Structure

+## `init.py`

+### Purpose
+The `init.py` file is responsible for processing meal pictures sent by patients.
+For each meal picture, the script determines the ideal meal the patient should be consuming at that specific day and time, according to the diet chart provided.
+The diet chart includes a start date, and meals are consumed in a specific order based on this date.
+The file includes functions to extract meal details, determine meal timings, and format the meal data for further processing.

-### `init.py`
+### Key Functions

-This file includes functions to:

-- Process diet charts and extract meal details.
+- **`process_diet_chart`**: Processes the diet chart to extract meal details.
-- Determine meal timings based on patient queries.
+- **`extract_ticket_info`**: Retrieves ticket creation information.
+- **`convert_to_datetime`**: Converts ticket creation time to a datetime object.
+- **`extract_weekday`**: Identifies the day of the week based on the ticket creation date.
-- Generate responses based on patient profiles and diet history.
+- **`find_meal_time`**: Determines the meal time based on the provided timings and weekday.
+- **`get_meal_notes`**: Gathers meal notes to compare with the patient's diet plan.

+## `llm_prompt.py`

+### Purpose
+The `llm_prompt.py` file is designed to automate the response generation process using a large language model (LLM).
+It processes patient queries and diet plans, formats the data into a prompt, and generates responses using the LLM.
+The responses are then saved in a structured format.

-### `llm_prompt.py`
+### Key Functions

-This file handles:

-- Loading and formatting chat history.
-- Defining the prompt template for response generation.
+- **`format_chat_history`**: Formats the chat history for use in the prompt.
-- Processing data based on the provided ticket ID.
+- **`process_data`**: Main function that processes the patient data based on the ticket ID, extracts relevant meal details, and generates a response using the LLM.
-- Generating and saving the response, along with the ideal response, in `output_results_test.json`.
+- **`chain`**: A chain of prompts and models that generates the final response.

 ### `queries.json`